akshell/docs/ref/core/request.rst

       A name of the user who initiated the request; an empty string if the user is not logged in.

+   .. attribute:: session

+      A string representing the session token; evaluates to ``false`` if there is no session.
+A session can be obtained by redirecting to :func:`reverse('session') <reverse>` or via the
+      :func:`obtainingSession` decorator.

    .. attribute:: issuer